huff-language/huffmate/README.md

 > We **do not give any warranties** and **will not be liable for any loss** incurred through any use of this codebase.

-## Warning: Be cautious

-Huffmate is still a work in progress and the majority of contracts have yet to be completed and audited.
-We do not give any warranties and will not be liable for any loss incurred through any use of this codebase.

-Use these contracts at your own risk!

 ### Usage

 To install with [**Foundry**](https://github.com/foundry-rs/foundry):